 Planted flowers or a garden

 Flowers and plants are a common gift for Mother’s Day, but a first-time mom may have trouble finding the time to plant these gifts (or keep them watered if they are indoor plants).
-Instead of just giving her these items, plant them for her (with her approval of location, of course).
+Instead of just giving her these items, plant them for her (after she approves the location, of course).
 If she has a vegetable garden that she hasn’t gotten around to planting or tending, buy some seeds or plants and plant them for her.

 Birth is hard on the body, as is carrying around an 8- to 25-pound baby all the time.
 Let mom enjoy the gift of personal time with an hour-long massage while you watch the babe.
 Price too steep?
 Dim the lights and light some scented candles while you give a massage during baby nap time – even just a shoulder, hand and arm, or foot massage will make any mama feel better.